ivanm451/ivanm451/README.md

-- apprentice alchemist of spells on silicon.
-I do chip test and integration at IBM.
+- I do chip test and integration at IBM for their Z and Power microprocessors.
+I like bringing math, computation and hardware to various fields such as physics, biology and even music!

 <!---
 ivanm451/ivanm451 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.